-Citing the long history of failure in reunifying M. with Father beyond supervised visitation and the unlikelihood that M. could be fully reunified safely with Father within a reasonably foreseeable time, together with evidence that the lack of permanent placement with L.A. endangers M.'s mental health; the Department, M., and L.A. asked the juvenile court to order custody and guardianship to L.A. and supervised visitation with Father.
+Citing the long history of failure in reunifying M. with Father beyond supervised visitation and the unlikelihood that M. could be fully reunified safely within a reasonably foreseeable time, together with evidence that the lack of permanent placement endangers M.'s mental health, the Department, M., and L.A. asked the juvenile court to order custody and guardianship to L.A. and supervised visitation with Father.
 In October 2020, after an evidentiary hearing, the juvenile court so ordered, and then closed the CINA case.

-Father presents two questions for our review, which we have reorganized and recast as one with three subparts:4
+Father presents two questions for our review, which we have reorganized and recast as one with three subparts:

-1. Did the juvenile court err or abuse its discretion by ordering relative custody and guardianship and closing the CINA case?
+- 1. Did the juvenile court err or abuse its discretion by ordering relative custody and guardianship and closing the CINA case? - a.
+Did the juvenile court err or abuse its discretion in failing to consider the impact of the pandemic on reunification efforts?